K-Ksaveras/Project-Sentinel-Fraud-Intelligence/README.md

 Reduce Friction: Automatically "Green light" transactions where both numbers and text indicate safety.

-Focus Resources: Direct human investigators only to cases where the AI detects a high confidence mismatch between reported numbers and textual sentiment.
+Focus Resources: Direct human investigators to cases where the AI detects a high confidence mismatch between reported numbers and textual sentiment.

+Even though often initial human investigations are as important, this way we can reduce the numbers unnecessary interdictions.

 📂 Project Structure
 analysis.ipynb: The full end-to-end walk-through of the audit and AI implementation.